Bouliki972/bouliki/worldcup.md

-# 🏆 World Cup 2026 Journal
+# 🏆 Football World Cup 2026 Journal

 Welcome to my mobile matchday journal!
 I will be updating this page regularly throughout the entire tournament.